AlexMR2000/Cocktail_Robot_Dashboard/README.md

 ![alt text](https://github.com/AlexMR2000/Cocktail_Dashboard/blob/main/docs/05_cpee_model_finishing_an_order_and_shutting_down.png)

 In both cases, i.e. when an order has been successfully executed or rejected, the process ends the current order cycle by resetting various status variables that are required for the process to run in an endless simulation loop.
 Here too, the process randomly determines whether the robot can continue working, i.e. accepts the next order (jump to Step 2), or whether it "crashes" and has to be switched off.
 In the latter case, the robot shuts down and rebuilds itself (Step 1).
+Conclusively, this process runs in an endless loop.

 To summarize, the CPEE model is designed to generate data for demonstration porpuses and to be easily scalable.
 As the dashboard is not based on the data elements of the process, but on the annotations associated with the different process elements, the dashboard is robust to changes in the names of individual data elements, for example.
 These 'annotations' are a CPEE feature enabling more efficient logging by abstracting single process steps.
 The dashboard backend and frontend heavily relies on these annotations as can be seen in the following chapters.